ivankimmh/ivankimmh/README.md

 # Hello I'm Ivan👋

 I worked as a Software QA in the UK for about three and a half years.
-While working with Software Engineers, I didn't have direct involvement in product development, but I gained interest in development through some side projects.
+While working with Software Engineers, I didn't have direct involvement in product development, but I gained interest in development through some side development projects.

 Now I am a Software developer!